La Lotta Continua

 Ethics of Authenticity, by Charles Taylor, chapt.
 Against Fragmentation

 I confess feeling disappointment because I wanted more.
-I was hopeful that Taylor would suggest some archimedean point, from which our accelerating slide toward totalitarian domination could be flipped, a judo-move… No doubt the author prefers to tell the truth, instead of adding to the piles speculation surrounding all of us.
+I was hopeful that Taylor would suggest some archimedean point, from which our accelerating slide toward totalitarian domination could be flipped, a judo-move… No doubt the author prefers to tell the truth, instead of adding to the mounds of speculation surrounding all of us.
 The last sentence of his book references Blase Pascal who wrote that modernity is characterized by grandeur and by misère.

 Our location is exactly where we’ve always been. – paradox.
 To be human is to a mammal bearing the benefit and the curse of language.
 Out of that Pandora’s Box emanates the entanglement of beauty and horror.
 Isn’t that what we mean by morality?